hollaex/hollaex-kit/README.md

   }
   ```

-  - _order_processed_: When a user order has been processed in the queue.
+  - _order_processed_: When user's order is processed in the matching engine queue.

   ```json
   {